dabit3/aws-amplify-workshop-react-native/README.md

-# Building Web Applications with AWS Amplify
+# Building Mobile Applications with React Native & AWS Amplify

 In this workshop we'll learn how to build cloud-enabled web applications with React Native & [AWS Amplify](https://aws-amplify.github.io/).